San Antonio Breweries

 La Villita Historic Arts Village

-Located in the center of downtown, La Villeta was one of the original towns of San Antonio.
+- Located in the center of downtown, La Villeta was one of the original towns of San Antonio.
 The village consisting of 20 boutique shops selling unique handmade gifts, leather, accessories and clothing, art work, and soap is smaller than we expected.
 The shops and 4 cafes are open Sunday 11:00am – 4:00pm and Monday – Saturday 10:00am – 6:00pm.
-La Villeta is alsoaccessible by the River Walk.
+La Villeta is also accessible from the River Walk.

 Historic Market Square